-The word parachute is derived from the Greek word para and the French word chute, which together means preventing a fall.
-The idea of parachuting originated sometime in the 1600s in the Renaissance period and was soon put into action because by the late 1600s, there were reports of a man entertaining the Siam court with “prodigious leaps … [using] two parachutes or umbrellas fastened to his girdle.”
-A hundred years later, a Monsieur le Normand demonstrated parachute jumps from a house at Lyons, believing parachutes were a feasible means of escape burning houses.
-However, the first person who thought of the parachute as something to be used for high altitude jumps was a man named André-Jacques Garnerin.
+André-Jacques Garnerin was the first person who thought of the parachute as something to be used for high altitude jumps.
+Yet, the idea of parachuting originated sometime in the 1600s in the Renaissance period.
+It was soon put into action because by the late 1600s because there were reports of a man entertaining the Siam court with “prodigious leaps … [using] two parachutes or umbrellas fastened to his girdle.”
+A hundred years later, a Monsieur le Normand demonstrated parachute jumps from a house at Lyons, believing that parachutes were a feasible means of escape burning houses.
+However, it was Garnerin who had the grandest vision of the parachute believing that high altitude jumps were possible.

 The parachute Garnerin used was a canvas non-rigid, frameless, dome-shaped thing and was about twenty-three to thirty feet in diameter.
 “At the top was a truck or round piece of wood 10 inches in diameter, with a hole in its centre, fastened to the canvas by 32 short pieces of tape.”
 It was suspended from a hoop and attached by netting to the balloon.
 The parachute was then attached to the lower part of the balloon, and beneath the parachute was a cylindrical basket where the parachutist, known as an aeronaut, rode.
 The parachute “could be detached by means of a cord [and] at the moment of … separation, the balloon, lightened by a considerable weight, rose very rapidly, and sometimes bursted in the air,” while the parachute expanded and slowly descended to earth.

-Garnerin made his first public parachute descent on October 22, 1797.
+André-Jacques Garnerin worked with his older brother Jean-Baptiste-Olivier Garnerin on most of his aeronautical feats.
+Garnerin made his first frameless parachute descent on 22 October 1797.
 At that time, he descended from a hot-air balloon that had taken off from Monceau Park in Paris.
 After cutting the deflated parachute loose, it inflated and all seemed well but then it began to violently oscillate, which terrified the gasping female spectators below.
 Fortunately, Garnerin landed safely on the “Monceau plains amid an immense crowd, which testified … [to the] talent and courage of the young aeronaut.”
 He later repeated these descents so frequently that it was said he was the first to demonstrate “the practicability of using the machine.”

-Aerial descents were also made by Garnerin in England, and one particularly memorable descent occurred in 1802.
-It happened at St. George’s Parade on North Audley Street in London.
-Excitement related to the event was palpable and one newspaper reported on the excitement stating:
+Aerial descents were also made by Garnerin in England with one particularly memorable descent happening during the Peace Amiens that brought Madame Tussaud to England and sent Eliza de Fueillide to France on business.
+Garnerin’s demonstration happened on 21 September 1802 at St. George’s Parade on North Audley Street in London.
+Excitement related to the event was palpable and the Morning Post reported on the excitement stating:

 “From a Correspondent who went for the purpose of seeing the parachute alight, we are favoured with the following particulars: – At half past four o’clock the public streets, even so distant as Temple Bar and Holborn were thronged with people flocking to the place of ascension, which lay between Grosvenor-square and Oxford-road.
 The nearer the approach to the place the crowds became greater, till at last the streets were crowded.
 Persons were on the tops of the churches and high houses.
 Grosvenor-square contained many people particularly the northwest corner; Duke street and Audley-street were blocked up with spectators and carriages, and Oxford-street from Bond-street to Tyburn Turnpike was still more crowded; the carriage-way was completely blocked up with coaches, the roofs of which were covered with spectators, while the foot pavement, and every inch was occupied by persons on foot; the tops of the houses and windows were also covered.”

-When the event began Garnerin ascended for about eight minutes.
-Reports stated:
+When the event began André-Jacques Garnerin ascended for about eight minutes with the Morning Post stating:

 “The balloon came very majestically over to above the top of Portland-road.
 The parachute unexpanded hung beneath it like a large roller, and beneath the parachute hung the small basket about three feet high, and two and a half in diameter, with Garnerin in it, whose flag could be distinctly seen waving at a great height; but the basket in which Garnerin was looked so small, it resembled a weight, and most people thought the parachute itself contained Garnerin.”